newrelic/terraform-provider-newrelic/website/docs/r/synthetics_script_monitor.html.markdown

 * `account_id`- (Optional) The account in which the Synthetics monitor will be created.
 * `name` - (Required) The name for the monitor.
 * `type` - (Required) The plaintext representing the monitor script.
 Valid values are SCRIPT_BROWSER or SCRIPT_API
-* `location_public` - (Required) The location the monitor will run from.
+* `locations_public` - (Required) The location the monitor will run from.
 Valid public locations are https://docs.newrelic.com/docs/synthetics/synthetic-monitoring/administration/synthetic-public-minion-ips/.
-Exactly one of either `locations_public` or `location_private` is required.
+At least one of either `locations_public` or `location_private` is required.
 * `location_private` - (Required) The location the monitor will run from.
 See [Nested location_private blocks](#nested-location-private-blocks) below for details.
-Exactly one of either `locations_public` or `location_private` is required.
+At least one of either `locations_public` or `location_private` is required.
 * `period` - (Required) The interval at which this monitor should run.
 Valid values are EVERY_MINUTE, EVERY_5_MINUTES, EVERY_10_MINUTES, EVERY_15_MINUTES, EVERY_30_MINUTES, EVERY_HOUR, EVERY_6_HOURS, EVERY_12_HOURS, or EVERY_DAY.
 * `runtime_type` - (Required) The runtime that the monitor will use to run jobs.
 * `runtime_type_version` - (Required) The specific version of the runtime type selected.